-This bison chili may well be the best chili you’ve ever tasted.
-This is like no other chili you’ve had before!
-Lean, iron-rich bison is cooked low and slow in dark red wine with several layers of spices, bulgur, and fiber-rich black beans to create a healthy and delicious dinner!
+Bison black bean chili just may become the best chili you’ve ever tasted.
+Unlike any other chili you’ve had before, iron-rich bison is cooked low and slow in dark red wine, with several layers of spices, bulgur, and fiber-rich black beans.
+It’s a hearty, healthy, comfort food and one delicious dinner!

-I’ve made a number of variations of chili in my time.
-I’ve blogged a few of them… Sweet ‘n Spicy Bratwurst Chili, Turkey Chili Cornbread Skillet, and Turkey Chili Con Frijoles.
-I’ve made chili with lots of different proteins, and different cuts of those proteins.
-Ground meat chili, like in this bison chili recipe, is the most popular up here in the northern part of the U.S., while the gang down in the southern half of the U.S. tend to favor big pieces of meat in their bowl.
+I’ve made a number of variations of chili in my time, blogging a few of them.
+Some favorites are Sweet ‘n Spicy Bratwurst Chili, Chili Cornbread Skillet, and Turkey Chili.
+I’ve made chili with many different proteins, and different cuts of meat.
+Ground meat chili is the most popular here in the northern midwest U.S., while the gang down in the southern half of the U.S. tend to favor big pieces of meat in their bowl.

 There’s pretty much a chili for every taste bud out there, too.
-Turkey, beef, and even lamb have all made their way into my chili bowls, but there’s something very special AND very healthy, about using bison.
-This bison chili is proof of that!
+Turkey, beef, and even lamb have made their way into my chili bowls, but there’s something very special and healthy about this bison black bean chili!
+Here’s why:

 FOOD FACTS ~ BISON (facts gathered from the National Bison Association)

 THE ANIMAL: Bison are handled as little as possible.
 They spend their lives on grass, much as they always have, with very little time in the feedlot.
 They are not subjected to questionable drugs, chemicals or hormones.
 The members of the National Bison Association feel so strongly about this that they have a resolution opposing the use of these substances in the production of Bison for meat.